Skip to Main Content

 A pharmacogenomic test looks for differences that can help your medical team know how well your TPMT and NUDT15 enzymes will work.
 The test results can help your doctor and pharmacist choose the correct dose of medicine to give you.

-The results of your TPMT and NUDT15 pharmacogenomic test will place you into one of three groups:
+The results of your TPMT and NUDT15 pharmacogenomic test will place you into 1 of 3 TMPT and NUDT15 gene groups:

-Normal metabolizer – People in this group have normal TPMT function (TPMT normal metabolizer) and normal or less active NUDT15 enzyme function (NUDT15 normal metabolizer or intermediate metabolizer).
+• Normal metabolizer: People in this group have normal TPMT function (TPMT normal metabolizer) and normal NUDT15 enzyme function (NUDT15 normal metabolizer).
 Most people are in this group.
-About 90 in 100 people are this group.
+About 90% (90 in 100) of people are this group.

-Intermediate metabolizer – People in this group have slightly reduced TPMT function (TPMT intermediate metabolizer) along with normal or less active NUDT15 enzyme function (NUDT15 normal metabolizer or intermediate metabolizer).
+• Intermediate metabolizer: People in this group have slightly reduced TPMT function (TPMT intermediate metabolizer) along with normal or slightly reduced NUDT15 enzyme function (NUDT15 normal metabolizer or intermediate metabolizer).
+Or they may have slightly reduced TPMT and NUDT15 enzyme function (TPMT intermediate metabolizer and NUDT15 intermediate metabolizer).
 They may need lower doses of thiopurine medicines to avoid side effects.
-About 10 in 100 people are in this group.
+About 10% (10 in 100) of people are in this group.

 After the first dose, the dose of thiopurine may change based on blood counts.

-Find more information about genes that are being used to make medication therapy decisions for patients at St. Jude.
+Find more information about genes that are being used to make medication therapy decisions for patients at patients at St. Jude.

 If you have questions about pharmacogenomic testing done at St. Jude, you can email the Clinical Pharmacogenomics Program at pharmacogenomics@stjude.org